 SoFi Review: Save Money on Your Student Loans

 Unless you live under a rock, you know student loans are a major problem in our society.
 The average student loan debt for a 2016 graduate was over $37,000, according to CBS News .
-I had $20,000 in student loan debt when I got my piece of paper – and that was almost 20 years ago.
+I had over $20,000 in student loan debt when I got my piece of paper – and that was almost 20 years ago.

 I remember making those payments each and every month.
 It sucked to be honest, especially since I really wasn’t using my degree.
 It doesn’t have to be that way.
 I won’t pretend that it’s easy to pay off student loan debt, because it’s not.
 There are ways to simplify it however.
 One of those ways is through consolidating or refinancing your student loans through a company like SoFi.

 SoFi, previously known as Social Finance Inc. SoFi is part of the FinTech boom we’ve seen over the past five or so years.
 Over that time SoFi has issued over $5 billion in loans.

 If you have student loans you want to pay off, hopefully this SoFi review will give you some ideas of how to save money repaying your student loans.

 Does it Always Make Sense to Refinance Your Student Loans?